lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 <div class="lf-c">

 This parameter takes a non-negative integer and specifies the number of worker threads to execute the generated program.
-If threading is turned on (the default, see [threading](#threading)), then the generated code will use a target platform thread library and generate multi-threaded code.
+If threading is turned on (the default, see [single-threaded](#single-threaded)), then the generated code will use a target platform thread library and generate multithreaded code.
 This can transparently execute reactions that have no dependence on one another in parallel on multiple cores.
 By default, threading is turned on, and the `workers` property is set to `0`, which means that the number of workers is determined by the runtime system.
 Typically, it will be set to the number of cores on the machine running the code.
 To use a different number of worker threads, give a positive integer for this target parameter.

-With value `0`, the runtime engine is free to choose the number of worker threads to use.
-Typically, this will equal the number of hardware threads on the machine on which the Lingua Franca code generator is run.

 </div>